 Beef

-As I already mentioned, "the Japanese curry rice" is beef curry.
-Beef gives it a great richness and flavour to go very well with Japanese style curry roux.
+As I mentioned, “the Japanese curry rice” is beef curry.
+Beef gives it an incredible richness and flavor to go very well with Japanese-style curry roux.
 However, choosing part of beef to use is very important.

 - Short ribs